scipopt/gcg/doc/resources/users/features/visu-suite.md

 ### Preparation
 - For a full report, it is required to have generated your runtime data with both, **a GCG compiled with `make STATISTICS=true`** and a **test executed with statistics `make test STATISTICS=true`**.
 Otherwise, GCG will not print out extensive pricing and bounds statistics for the respective visualizations.
+Furthermore, **for detection visualizations, `FORVISU=true`** must be set during testing (this flag will also turn on statistics).
 - All **other requirements** listed on the @ref visu-prerequisites "visualization script page" have to be fulfilled (e.g. correctly configured python).
 The script will not print any warnings (e.g. if your python is not configured correctly) unless you set `DEBUG=true` in the settings file (see below).
 - You **have to create a script settings file**, e.g. `settings.scset`, where you have to define parameters of your given test run.
 A full list of possible settings can be found @ref report-settings "here", where it is also described which flags